 You will need to get an agreement with your local Jobcentre Plus, and it is discretionary on their part.

-If you have been unemployed for 26 weeks or more, you may qualify for funding to help you go self employed Ask your local Jobcentre Plus Adviser for further details
+If you have been unemployed for 26 weeks or more you may qualify for the New Enterprise Allowance.
+Ask your local Jobcentre Plus Adviser for further details

 Job Centre Plus